jorgef/fsharpreactivepatterns/docs/content/index.md

 let actorRef = spawn system "myActor" actor
 ```

-Here we need to provide the actor's system, its unique name ("myActor" in the example) and the actor function.
+Here we need to provide the actor's system, a unique name ("myActor") and the actor function (myActor).

-Now that you have the actor created, you can send messages to it in this way:
+Now that you have created the actor, you can send messages to it in this way:

 ```fsharp
 actorRef <! "message"